jeremyhaile/spree_embedded_videos/README.md

 ===================

 This extension adds videos to the product thumbnails displayed when showing a product.
-It uses the oembed protocol and ruby-oembed and currently supports YouTube, Vimeo, Hulu, Viddler, and Qik.
+It uses the oembed protocol and ruby-oembed and currently supports YouTube, Vimeo, Hulu and Viddler.
 It should be fairly trivial to add additional video services if they support oembed.